Skip to main content

 Immersing visitors in nature

-Ghibli Park is an environmentally friendly theme park.
+Ghibli Park is an eco-friendly place.
 Studio Ghibli will not cut down any trees to make room for future attractions.
 During construction, the team enhanced and preserved any natural areas.

-Studio Ghibli’s theme park celebrates the natural beauty that inspired the company’s lush animation, with nature trails lined with statues of spiders, boars and other Ghibli characters.
-There are plenty of natural, untouched spaces, like the settings of many Ghibli films.
+Studio Ghibli’s theme park celebrates the natural beauty that inspired the company’s lush animation.
+Nature trails feature statues of spiders, boars, and other Ghibli characters, and there are plenty of natural spaces, like the settings of many Ghibli films.

 Instead of thrill rides and coasters, Ghibli Park focuses on immersing visitors in the worlds of Studio Ghibli.
 The park even limits daily attendance within each of its themed lands to improve the guest experience and protect the park and its environment.